fishdeity/iRO-Missing_Features_Additions/README.md

     - merge_gpf_into_data_grf.bat and rsumerge.exe are suggested to be kept in case for future use again.

 # Changelog #
+- 2023 May 13:
+  - **System/monster_size_effect_new.lub**: Added own improvements like bigger Beelzebub, Bio MVPs, etc. All listed in the file at the bottom.
+  - **maps_added_and_fixed.gpf**: Added more details for some maps and added resnametable.txt to fix broken maps not appearing.
+Thank you Blink for this info!
 - 2023 May 11:
   - **bundle_of_edits_for_newb/**: Folder added for tech illiterate users.
   - **big_ein3_ores.gpf**: Added thanks to Angux